DUNE-DAQ/docs/docs/packages/daq-buildtools/README.md

-_Jan 13, 2023 : These instructions describe the latest daq-buildtools version, v6.0.5.
+_Feb 5, 2023 : These instructions describe the latest daq-buildtools version, v7.0.0.
 This will only work with nightlies from N22-11-24 onward, and will NOT work with dunedaq-v3.2.1.
-This is because v6.0.5 assumes that the releases you work with have the new .env directory for Python modules, rather than the traditional dbt-pyvenv.
+This is because v7.0.0 assumes that the releases you work with have the new .env directory for Python modules, rather than the traditional dbt-pyvenv.
 If you wish to work with the dunedaq-v3.2.1 release, please go to these [instructions for a previous daq-buildtools version](https://dune-daq-sw.readthedocs.io/en/v3.2.1/packages/daq-buildtools/)_

 # DUNE DAQ Buildtools